efritz/blog/content/resume/_index.md

     meta="2015 to 2019"
     >}}

-I am a senior software engineer on the Labs team, which is currently focused on building an IFTTT-like engine as well as the surrounding ecosystem to allow third-parties to easily integrate with customer-defined *workflows*.

-We previously designed Mitel's Internet of Things Collaboration strategy, which involved building out infrastructure for registering LoRa gateways and devices and reading, storing, and aggregating sensor readings.
-Prior to an acquisition, we were focused on building [Summit](https://www.mitel.com/en-us/products/business-phone-systems/cloud/other/summit-platform) as part of Mitel's Unified Communications Platform as a Service offering.
+I was a senior software engineer on the Labs team focused on building proof of concept solutions for new investment areas.
+Most recently, I was focused on building _Nighthawk_, an IFTTT-like engine to orchestrate communication of relevant parties during incident responses.
+Users could define their own workflows and integrate with a ecosystem that hosts third-party behavioral extensions.
+Before that, I was focused on Mitel's Internet of Things Collaboration strategy, _Kestrel_, which involved building out infrastructure for registering LoRa gateways and devices and reading, storing, and aggregating sensor readings.

+Prior to the formation of the Labs team, I was on the team platform building [Summit](https://www.mitel.com/en-us/products/business-phone-systems/cloud/other/summit-platform) as part of Mitel's Unified Communications Platform as a Service offering.
 This allowed customers to build voice and SMS applications as Lua code that would run in a containerized sandbox.

-I was the primary author the following infrastructure services written in a mix of Go, Python, and C (in the form of Redis modules).
+I was the primary author the following infrastructure and developer experience projects, primarily written in Go and Python with a bit of C (via Redis modules).

-- **Charon** is an distributed limiting service which grants or denies an internal application permission to use a resource on behalf of a tenant based on current resource usage and the tenant's recent usage history.
-The service increases infrastructure reliability by ensuring that no resource is overcommitted, and ensures that no single tenant can utilize a disproportionate amount of resources with respect to a tenant's service-level agreement.
-Technical details are available in the [Whitepaper](/papers#charon).

-- **Domo** is an S3-aware HTTP proxy layer in front of Ceph Object Store which allows for automatic, instantaneous failover to a remote data center when the local Ceph cluster is slow or unresponsive.
-The server synchronizes clusters across data centers on write requests so that a write to any data center will (eventually) become globally consistent.
+- **Apollo** is an audio streaming server which mixes hold music and announcements from tenant-configurable playlists.
+The server self-regulates load by redirecting attached clients to servers which are already serving a particular audio file, minimizing the bytes in-flight from the audio storage system.

 - **Bigboss** is a Mesos framework and deployment system for frequent-churn containers.
 Bigboss elastically schedules call processor services so that at any given time between 30-40% of all running processes are available to accept a new call without delay.
 When new call processor code is deployed, idle call processors are shut down and replaced with a fresh container running the updated version.
 The following image is a portion of the scheduler metrics dashboard over the course of two weeks (for one datacenter).
 Peaks indicate heavy call traffic, and the two-day flat line periods are the weekend, where call volume does not generally exceed our elastic scaling threshold.

 {{< lightbox src="/images/bigboss-dashboard.png" anchor="bigboss-dashboard" >}}

-- **Apollo** is a audio streaming server which mixes hold music and announcements from tenant-configurable playlists.
-The server self-regulates load by redirecting attached clients to servers which are already serving a particular audio file, minimizing the bytes in-flight from the audio storage system.
+- **Charon** is a distributed limiting service which grants or denies an internal application permission to use a resource on behalf of a tenant based on current resource usage and the tenant's recent usage history.
+The service increases infrastructure reliability by ensuring that no resource is overcommitted, and ensures that no single tenant can utilize a disproportionate amount of resources with respect to a tenant's service-level agreement.
+Technical details are available in the [Whitepaper](/papers#charon), and an interactive example is available in the [request simulator](/articles/charon-simulator/).

+- **Deposition** is an internal tool used to track software lifecycle metadata such as builds, dependencies (including vulnerabilities), and deployments of our internal infrastructure.
+See the [blog post](http://localhost:1313/articles/deposition/) for the original motivation and additional product and implementation details.

+{{< lightbox src="/images/deposition-products.png" anchor="deposition" >}}

+- **Domo** is an S3-aware HTTP proxy layer in front of Ceph Object Store which allows for automatic, instantaneous failover to a remote data center when the local Ceph cluster is slow or unresponsive.
+The server synchronizes clusters across data centers on write requests so that a write to any data center will (eventually) become globally consistent.
 {{< /content >}}

 {{< content